 Sign up for your meal plan

 Choose your meal plan for the 2019-2020 academic year.
-All first- and second-year students will be enrolled by default into the basic plan but can make changes up until September 10.
+All first-year students will be enrolled by default into the basic plan but can make changes up until September 10.

 Review health insurance options Optional for matriculation: